nek023/QBPopupMenu/README.md

 If you add many items to `QBPopupMenu`, it create pages and pagenator automatically.

 ### Auto Bounding
-`QBPopupMenu` automatically adjust its frame depending on the frame of the target view.
+`QBPopupMenu` automatically adjust its frame depending on the frame of target view.

 ## Example